TuringLang/AbstractMCMC.jl/docs/src/callbacks.md

 Packages with a structured parameter representation can also construct `ParamsWithStats(params, stats)` directly.
-The parameter container must implement `pairs` and `isempty`; its keys do not need to be symbols.
+The parameter container must implement `pairs` and `isempty`; for `==`, `isequal`, and `hash` of the wrapper to be meaningful it should implement those as well, and its keys should have a meaningful `string` form so name-based filtering and logging work.
 The two-argument constructor uses an empty `NamedTuple` for `extras`.
+Note the normalization above applies to `AbstractVector` subtypes: a vector-like container is converted to a `Symbol`-keyed `NamedTuple` rather than stored as given.

+!!! warning "Mixed key types"
+    Because the parameter container's keys need not be `Symbol`s, `Base.pairs(pws)` may yield pairs with mixed key types (e.g., `VarName` keys from the parameters and `Symbol` keys from the statistics).
+Consumers should iterate the pairs generically (e.g., stringify keys) and must not assume `Symbol` keys, a concrete element type, or that the pairs can be collected into a `NamedTuple`.

 !!! note "stats vs extras"
     Use `stats` for values that change once per MCMC iteration (e.g., log probability, acceptance rate).